thecarp/dactyl-keyboard/doc/options-central.md

 ##### Parameter <a id="adapter-receivers-thickness-bridge">`bridge`</a>

-The thickness of the main body of each receiver where it extends across the interface, in the plane of the housing wall, in mm.
+The thickness of each receiver where it extends across the interface, in the plane of the housing wall, in mm.

 #### Section <a id="adapter-receivers-width">`width`</a>